jamariethomp/04_School_District_Analysis/README.md

 ## Overview of School District Data

 The Chief Data Scientist at a local school district has tasked me with assisting her in determining insights provided by standardized test scores; namely, how size, funding, and school type affect the outcome of standardized test scores.
-This analysis will assist the school board and superintendent in making decisions regarding the schools budgets and priorities.
+This analysis will assist the school board and superintendent in making decisions regarding the schools' budgets and priorities.

 ## Results